top of page

 Piano sheet music available upon request at jamesralphb6@icloud.com.

-Subject: Music video based upon Jesus' haunting words along the way of the cross as told by St. Luke's Gospel 23:26-32: "Daughters of Jerusalem, do not weep for me; weep instead for yourselves and for your children, for indeed, the days are coming when people will say, 'Blessed are the barren, the wombs that never bore and the breasts that never nursed.'
+This music video is based upon Jesus' haunting words along the way of the cross as told by St. Luke's Gospel 23:26-32: "Daughters of Jerusalem, do not weep for me; weep instead for yourselves and for your children, for indeed, the days are coming when people will say, 'Blessed are the barren, the wombs that never bore and the breasts that never nursed.'
 At that time people will say to the mountains, 'Fall upon us!' and to the hills, 'Cover us!' for if these things are done when the wood is green what will happen when it is dry?"

 Lyrics